Jake30123/jake-hamilton-portfolio/_portfolio/project0.md

 After the frame arrived I got straight to work.
 The battery was the single most complex single component so after it was done other things became easier.
 The first thing I had to do was assemble all the mechanical components: wheels, motor, suspension, seat, swingarm, handlebars, brakes.
 After integrating all of these components I added in the battery and wiring and got to work making the wiring harness. <br>
 <img src="assets\img\vortex\assem1.jpg" alt="My Image" width="75%" /><br>
 *A photo with all components integrated waiting for the wiring harness.*<br><br>
 The wiring harness was incredibly tricky to connect as the high current path was two 4 gauge wires for positive and negative which were incredibly hard to bend and move out of the way.
 I also had a cooling system with a total of 6 half-inch tubes running through the same space as the wiring harness.
-It ended up being somewhat messy but functional in the end.
+It ended up being somewhat messy but functional in the end.<br>
 <img src="assets\img\vortex\final1.jpg" alt="My Image" width="75%" /><br>
 <img src="assets\img\vortex\final2.jpg" alt="My Image" width="75%" /><br>
 *The bike fully assembled.*